scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 ~~~
 {: #figure-3a title="Intra-ISD PCB propagation from the ISD core to child ASes - Part 1"}

-In {{figure-3a}}, core AS X sends the two different PCBs "a" and "b" via two different links to child AS Y: PCB "a" leaves core AS X via egress interface "2", whereas PCB "b" is sent over egress interface "1".
+In {{figure-3a}}, core AS X sends the two different PCBs "a" and "b" via two different links to child AS Y: PCB "a" exits core AS X via egress interface "2", whereas PCB "b" is sent over egress interface "1".
 Core AS X adds the respective egress information to the PCBs when sending them off, as can be seen in the figure (the entries "*Core - Out:2*" and "*Core - Out:1*", respectively).

 ~~~aasvg
                     +--------+  |   |  +--------+